rschwabco/aserto-demo/Tutorial.md

 ## Summary

 In this tutorial, we learned how to create a React application that authenticates with Auth0.
 Then our application performed a query to an Express.js API which is itself protected by Auth0 for authentication and Aserto for authorization.
 We learned how to create and modify a simple Aserto policy - a first step towards having fine grained control over which users can access which resources.
-In future tutorials we'll learn how to create more elaborate policies as well as leverging more of the capabilities of the Aserto's SDKs and APIs.
+In future tutorials we'll learn how to create more elaborate policies and leverage more of the capabilities of the Aserto's SDKs and APIs.

 You can find the completed application and service [here](https://github.com/squanchd/aserto-demo).